-- Take a bath that has epsom salts (even better are ancient sea salts), 1/2 cup of baking soda, and 1tbsp of apple cider vinegar in it.
+- Take a bath that has epsom salts, 1/2 cup of baking soda, and 1tbsp of apple cider vinegar in it.
 And bubbles if you feel fancy.

 - Write down what you crave, and you can eat it in the following weeks.

-BA supplements; take with each of 3 meals daily.
+BA supplements; take with each of 3 meals daily for first month.
 If you don’t eat breakfast, then take with 1-2tbsp of coconut oil.
 You don’t have to do these of course.
 Understand these are SUPPLEMENTAL.
 Not needed.
 They may help you feel and get better, and really help with the challenges of switching diets.
 For info on supplements, go to examine.com and get their supplement guide.
 This list below is meant as part of a 6 week diet focus, with the goal of making you feel better.
 I do not think you should take this many pills all year around.

 - vitamin K take 1 serving at each meal (recommended brand Thorne, by far the best.
 Then Jarrow MK-7) supports immune, hormones, and overall health.

 - Magnesium 1 serving at each meal (recommended brand: Jarrow) supports too many things to list.

 - zinc balance by jarrow, 1 serving at each meal.
 This brand includes copper, which you need when you take zinc.
 Zinc is good for hormones and stuff.